owenzlz/PAL4VST/README.md

        --out_vis_file img_with_pal.jpg
 ```

-- Alternatively, a Snippet of Inference Code
+- Alternatively, a snippet of inference on a single image
 ```
 from utils import *
 from PIL import Image